Legal claims against company directors

 We review the risk of claims against directors and represent directors at investigations, in civil claims, at creditors meetings and before the Insolvency Service.

-Directors carry the risk of personal claims.
-The risk of claims against directors stem from many different avenues such as employees, creditors, shareholders and increasingly the Insolvency Service.
-We review the risk of claims against directors and represent directors at investigations, in civil claims, at creditors meetings and before the Insolvency Service.
+Directors carry the risk of personal claims, arising in many different ways such as from creditors, shareholders and increasingly the Insolvency Service.
+We advise and represent directors at investigations, in civil claims, at creditors meetings and before the Insolvency Service.
 We are as familiar in bringing claims as we are in defending claims.

 Please do call us to discuss your position.
 We do provide initial scopes and fee estimates.